 Choose a plan.
 We’ll notify your old and new provider for a seamless switch.

-From shortlisting energy providers in your area to scouting a better deal with your existing energy retailer, Mozo’s free comparison tool can help you conveniently navigate the energy market.
-All you need to do is type in your QLD postcode or suburb into Mozo’s energy comparison tool and we’ll help you find energy packages depending on your energy needs and usage patterns.
+From shortlisting the best energy providers in your area to scouting a better deal with your existing energy retailer, Mozo’s free comparison tool can help you conveniently navigate the energy market.
+All you need to do is type in your QLD postcode or suburb into Mozo’s energy comparison tool and we’ll help you find the best energy package depending on your energy needs and usage patterns.

 When you are shortlisting energy providers, it is important to first understand that there is no one best provider for everyone.
 The cost of your bill will be completely different to your neighbour because your bill is determined by how much energy you use, your payment features and plan choices.
 So depending on how you want to prioritise different features such as cost, customer service or renewable energy, you can find a provider and plan that is the best for your home.